unprofession-al/bpmon/docs/_source/content/docs/2_mainconfiguration.md

 In this case we have three availabilities defined: 'high', 'medium', 'low'.
 Name yours however your want, just make sure the names make sense to you.

-Thats it for the main configuraiton!
+Thats it for the main configuration!
 Let's move on...